-There may be circumstances where you have a tight budget or don’t have a lot of room to negotiate with a car dealer.
-When you have limited choices available, a long-term auto loan may be the only option.
-Here are some instances where a long-term car loan might be right for you:
+There are circumstances where you have a tight budget or don’t have a lot of room to negotiate with a car dealer.
+When you have limited choices available, a long-term auto loan may be the best option.

 - There is no penalty if the auto loan is paid off early.

-- The length of the term enables you to afford a better, more reliable vehicle than you previously owned or considered.
+- The length of the term enables you to afford a better, more reliable vehicle.

-- Your car has a lengthy warranty, minimizing overall repair costs in the long run.
+- Your car has a long warranty, minimizing overall repair costs.